 Photographs in Carol M. Highsmith's America, Library of Congress,

 Prints and Photographs Division.

+The identities of the spirits at the Bama Theatre are mysterious.
+While research into the theatre’s past has revealed no deaths to link to the haunting, this may be a case of residual energy remaining after years of crowds visiting the theatre.
 One particularly interesting story from the theatre involves an employee who arrived early one morning.
 As he was making coffee, he heard the elevator moving.
 He stood at the doors expecting to greet the rider but when the doors opened, he was greeted with a blast of icy air.
 This is perhaps the most chilling of the paranormal events in this building.
-Others working in the building have reported shadow figures, odd lights and the distinct feeling of being watched.
+Others working in the building have reported shadow figures, odd lights, and the distinct feeling of being watched.
 The building was investigated by the Alabama Paranormal Research Team in recent years, though little evidence to support a haunting was uncovered.

 Alabama Paranormal Research Team.
 Investigation Report on The Bama

 Theatre, Tuscaloosa, AL. Accessed 29 November 2012.

 Higdon, David & Brett J. Talley.
 Haunted Tuscaloosa.
 Charleston, SC:

 “Our History.”
 Bama Theatre.
 Accessed 4 May 2013.

 The fortunes of Demopolis’ Lyon family reflect the rise and fall of the entire state during the 19th century.
 While the family owned a large plantation, Bermuda Hill, outside of town, it required a home in town for business and social functions.
 This home, Bluff Hall, was constructed in 1832 by Allen Glover for his daughter Sarah and her husband Francis Strother Lyon.

 |Bluff Hall, 2008, by Altairisfar.
 Courtesy of Wikipedia.|